sufeiiz/Memeify/README.md

   - I worked mostly on creating the functional layout for "demotivational poster" and editing the layouts/UI to fit different resolutions and orientations.
 Additionally, I implemented the 'viewswitcher' to shift between our two meme layouts and helped with creating the code to save meme to gallery.

 REINARD -- [~10 hours]
   - Created a OnClickListener for a Button that generates a dialog box for the user to choose from the camera or gallery.
 Created a temporary storage space the ImageView.
 Created a way on how to transferred data from one Activity to another.
-Added a saveInstances method for any variable necessary. ~10 hrs.
+Added a saveInstances method for any variable necessary.

 ### Tasks
 * Handle vanilla meme format (toggle button?)